Our CVE Pages – self help to security issues in SUSE Linux Enterprise

 - Not affected: This package is considered not to be affected.

-- Analysis: This package is being analysed for affectedness.
+- Analysis: This package is being analyzed for affectedness.

 - In Progress: An update is currently in QA.